6 Hours

 Most people don't struggle with 6 × 60.
 They struggle with the partial* hours that show up in real life.

 Six hours and fifteen minutes?
-Think about it: 360.
 405 minutes.
-Think about it: that's 375 minutes.
-Six hours and forty-five minutes?
+Which means six hours and forty-five minutes?
 Six hours and thirty seconds?
+Consider this: 360.
+On top of that, that's 375 minutes.
 5 minutes — though nobody outside of scientific notation writes it that way.

 Decimal hours and clock hours don't mix.
 That's where people lose time — literally.